michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 vault.hashicorp.com/agent-inject: 'true'
 ```

-When set to true, this instruct the `Vault Agent Injector pod` to automatically inject Vault Agent containers into the Pod that is being deployed which includes this annotation.
-This enables applications running in Kubernetes to seamlessly access secrets stored in HashiCorp Vault.
+When set to true, this instructs the `Vault Agent Injector pod` to automatically inject Vault Agent containers into the Pod being deployed, which includes this annotation.
+This enables applications running in Kubernetes to access secrets stored in HashiCorp Vault.

 ```
 vault.hashicorp.com/role: 'internal-app'